bytebase/sql-review-action/README.md

 ![example](./assets/example.webp)

-- Go to the [`./example`](./example/) folder to see how to configure the workflow and override SQL review rules.
+- [bytebase/sql-review-action-example](https://github.com/Bytebase/sql-review-action-example) shows a minimum example of configuring and overriding the SQL rules for multiple database systems.

+- [bytebase/bytebase](https://github.com/Bytebase/Bytebase) shows an example of onboardind SQL Review action into a real world project.
   - Check this PR [chore: add sql review action](https://github.com/Bytebase/Bytebase/pull/2100) to see how to add this action into your repository.
   - Check this PR [chore: add test sql](https://github.com/Bytebase/Bytebase/pull/2177/files) to see how this action works in your pull request.